-Pecorino stuffed tomatoes are a tasty appetizer typical of Italian cuisine.
-The tomatoes are hollowed out and then filled with a mix of sweet and spicy pecorino cheese, flavored with oregano.
-They are then baked until the cheese melts and becomes golden.
-They are perfect to serve either hot or cold.
+Tomatoes stuffed with Pecorino are a tasty appetizer typical of Italian cuisine.
+The tomatoes are hollowed out and then filled with a mix of sweet and spicy Pecorino cheese, flavored with oregano.
+They are then gratinated in the oven until the cheese melts and becomes golden.
+They are perfect to serve hot or cold.

-Scoop out the pulp with a spoon, salt them, and turn them upside down to drain the water
+Scoop out the pulp with a teaspoon, salt them and turn them upside down to let them lose their water.

-Leave them like this for half an hour
+Let them sit like this for half an hour.

-Meanwhile, crumble the sweet pecorino and grate the spicy one
+Meanwhile, crumble the sweet Pecorino and grate the spicy Pecorino.

-Collect both in a bowl and mix them with three tablespoons of oil
+Gather both in a bowl and mix them with three tablespoons of olive oil.

-Place them in an oiled baking dish and bake in a preheated oven at 200 degrees for about 20 minutes
+Place them in an oiled baking dish and bake in a preheated oven at 200°C for about 20 minutes.

 Knife